Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3m_vqCavleY.md

 # [October 5th, 2021 Livestream](../2021-10-05.md)
 ## Q&A: Is there going to be a remedy for Mk.3 Miners being bottlenecked?
 https://www.youtube.com/watch?v=3m_vqCavleY
-This question was possibly duplicated with a more recent answer: [January 10th, 2023 Livestream Q&A: Any updates on what will be done with Mk.3 Miners / Mk.5 Belts?](./yt-TtVVIrYgyKc.md) [https://www.youtube.com/watch?v=TtVVIrYgyKc](https://www.youtube.com/watch?v=TtVVIrYgyKc)
+This question was possibly duplicated with a more recent answer: [January 17th, 2023 Livestream Q&A: Mk.3 Miner output situation?](./yt-L-ebK-Ux7kM.md) [https://www.youtube.com/watch?v=L-ebK-Ux7kM](https://www.youtube.com/watch?v=L-ebK-Ux7kM)

 ### Topics